Friends International Support Group: The pillars of self-help

-Self-help groups are usually organized and managed by its members, usually volunteers and not professionals.
-Friends international is also run by volunteers and not professionals.
+Self-help groups are usually organized and managed by their members, usually volunteers and not professionals.
+Friends International is also run by volunteers and not professionals.
 It is however organized and moderated by experienced administrators with a declared corrective moderation policy.
 The moderators are using a staff room combined with instant communication tools to discuss any problems or questions concerning the group.

-Humor and positive thinking has become an important part of the group's philosophy and attitude.
-New members are encouraged to educate themselves about their own disease and to take charge in their own life.
-The message board is divided in an English speaking part and a Norwegian speaking part.
+Humor and positive thinking have become an important part of the group's philosophy and attitude.
+New members are encouraged to educate themselves about their own disease and to take charge of their own life.
+The message board is divided in an English-speaking part and a Norwegian speaking part.
 Both parts are divided into one smalltalk section and a coping and illness section.

 Media Recognition

 The international online support project created by Mosken Bergh and Linda Jones, has been mentioned by CNN TV and the CNN website and NRK at the Norwegian national TV Norwegian Broadcasting Corporation.
 Also read the article about Mosken Bergh and Linda Jones and their online project in the newspaper Tønsberg Blad: Nettfeber, read about the newspaper Tønsberg Blad.
 Read the article in the Norwegian National Centre for Documentation on Disability: Norwegian article and the article in the Norwegian newspaper Verdens Gang; Norwegian article in VG, where the support group is mentioned as a volunteer organization.